 Limited availability of talent

-In view of the above trends, the outlook is likely to remain positive for the sector.
-Your Company is well positioned to leverage the opportunity in this growing market with its diverse product offerings across varied categories, price points and portfolio of strong brands that will enable it in addressing changing consumer needs.
+However, the sector outlook is expected to be cautiously optimistic basis recent economic indicators on growth.
+Your Company is well positioned to leverage the opportunity in this growing market with its diverse offerings across varied market segments, price points and portfolio of strong brands.

 Effective governance and risk management form the bedrock of a companys sustained performance.
 The framework revolves around rigorous implementation of standardised policies and processes and development of strong internal control systems.

 Your Company has constituted a Risk Management Committee (RMC) for identification, evaluation and mitigation of operational, strategic and external risks.
 RMC is supported by an internal committee, which consists of experts from various business processes and segments.
 The internal committee assists the RMC in defining the framework for risk management and compliance and undertakes assessment of risks, adopts the risk mitigation plans and regularly monitors them in a structured and controlled environment.
 It also reviews the developments in socio-economic environment and identifies internal threats and opportunities, updates the framework and refines processes and systems for mitigation.
 Details of the composition of the RMC and the Risk Management Policy, adopted by the Board, have been disclosed separately.